CloudVPS/heat-templates/readme.md

 All heat templates here are **examples**, and must be treated as such.
 There will be **default values defined** in order to make all templates work out-of-the box, that are **not usable for production** purposes without customisation.

+All heat templats can be used via [horizon](https://openstack.cloudvps.com) however you will find the commandline client a lot friendlier.
+See our [getting started guide](https://www.cloudvps.nl/openstack/openstack-getting-started-command-line) on how to use the commandline client.

 ## separate_examples
 **Default_networking.yml**: Create a basic internal network, router and a allow-all securitygroup.